 Purchase Houdini: The Life and Times of the World's Greatest Magician from Amazon.com (U.S.) and pre-order from Amazon.co.uk (UK - Sept 28).

 UPDATE: I've just received my copy and flipped through it.
 The book is beautifully laid out and comprehensive.
 Almost an encyclopedia in how it sections off people and events.
 Lots of photos, all familiar.
 Nice to see that it tracks Houdini beyond death -- into books, movies and television, right up to last year's Houdini & Doyle and this year's Timeless.
 I've not gotten into the text itself, but it appears to be a nice summation of known facts.
-I've already spotted some mythology (Bells of the Kremlin) and inaccuracies (Buried Alive), but there's no section on his "spy work", so it appears we're in the hands of a responsible biographer.
+I've already spotted some mythology (Bells of the Kremlin) and inaccuracies (Buried Alive), but there's mercifully no section on his "spy work."
 Oh, and it's a much larger book than I thought it would be.
 Almost brings me back to the glory days of Houdini coffee table books.
 I admit I'm a little hurt to not see my site listed in Further Reading (it appears to have been sourced for the later sections at least), but this is one I'm happy to add to my shelf.

 - 'The Great Houdini: His British Tours' released in UK